AaronC81/pry-sorbet/README.md

 Or install it yourself as:

-    $ gem install sorpryse
+    $ gem install pry-sorbet

 ## Usage

-Make sure you've required `sorpryse`.
+Make sure you've required `pry-sorbet`.
 The `$` command in Pry will be automatically overwritten to add the Sorbet-specific functionality.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/AaronC81/sorpryse.
+Bug reports and pull requests are welcome on GitHub at https://github.com/AaronC81/pry-sorbet.

 ## License